Sriramkashyapks/notes_app/README.md

 3. Open this project in your favroite IDE, I recommend you to open this project in Android Studio and make sure you have installed android emulator in your pc for viewing output.

-4. Wait until all the dependecies are satisfied in android studio, Now you are good to go and can run your project.
+4. Wait until all the dependecies are satisfied in android studio, now you are good to go and can run your project.

 ## Screenshots